Name of the Franks: France

 The country name France stems from the Latin Francia (the land of the Franks).
 Its adjective French (Modern French Français; from Old French franceis) is now used to designate the French people and language.
 Between the reigns of John II of France (1360) and Henri IV (1589–1610), then from the French Convention of 1795 to the adoption of the euro (1999), the franc also served as the currency of France.
 The term, which may be derived from Francorum Rex ('king of the Franks'), the original motto engraved on coins by the French monarchy, survives today in the name of the Swiss franc, the CFA franc (Western Africa), and the CFP franc (French Pacific).

 In most of the modern Germanic languages, France is known as the historical "Land of the Franks", for example Frankreich (Reich of the Franks) in German, Frankrijk (Rijk of the Franks) in Dutch, Frankrike (Rike of the Franks) in Swedish and Norwegian, and Frankrig in Danish.

 In a more restricted meaning, "France" refers specifically to the province of Île-de-France (with Paris at its centre), which historically was the heart of the royal demesne.
 This meaning is found in some geographic names, such as French Brie (Brie française) and French Vexin (Vexin français).
 French Brie, the area where the Brie cheese is produced, is the part of Brie that was annexed to the royal demesne, as opposed to Champagne Brie (Brie champenoise) which was annexed by Champagne.
 Likewise, French Vexin is the part of Vexin inside the région Île-de-France, as opposed to Norman Vexin (Vexin normand) which is in the neighbouring part of the région Normandie.

 This meaning is also found in the name of the French language (langue française), whose literal meaning is "language of Île-de-France".
 It is not until the 19th and 20th centuries that the language of Île-de-France indeed became the language of the whole country France.
 In modern French, the French language is called [le] français, while the old language of Île-de-France is called by the name applied to it according to a 19th-century theory on the origin of the French language - [le] francien., but now Central French (français central).

-Franconia in Germany
+Franconia

 Franconia became the Latin name of East Francia, derived from the German name Franken "realm of the Franks".

 Franconia was introduced as a synonym of Francia orientalis by the 12th century (Annalista Saxo).
 It came to be used of the Duchy of Franconia as it stood during the 9th and 10th centuries, divided Franconia during the later medieval period, and the Franconian Circle of the early modern period.